ChloeQuijano/SED505-As4/questions.md

 - GUI Applications on the Desktop: For example, applications like a text editor or drawing tool would have a Model that manages data within (example: document content or the shapes being drawn), the View will render the user interface and the Controller processes the user interactions (example: mouse clicks, keystrokes).

-3. What might cause a test build to behave differently from a release build?
+3. What might cause a test build to behave differently from a release build? test builds in this project contains additional debuggimng informtaion, directives like #ifndef TEST_BUILD, leading to behavioral differecnes.
+Release builds are optimized for performance, excluding debuf information, which might result in variation in timing.

 4. Did you use interface classes for all components in this assignment?
 If not, why?